SofaDefrost/TIRREX.MicroParallel/README.md

 ### Optional

-- SoftRobots.Inverse plugin for SOFA (private directory, ask for access or use the provided binaries instead of compiling), to solve the inverse kinematics of the robot
+- [SoftRobots.Inverse](https://github.com/SofaDefrost/SoftRobots.Inverse) plugin for SOFA to solve the inverse kinematics of the robot
 - [ROS2](https://docs.ros.org/en/humble/Installation.html) to send commands to the robot from an external program (last tested with ROS2 Humble)

 ## How to